Praveen Prem

 Hi, I'm Praveen :)

 I’m a current Neuroscience graduate student at the Neuroscience and Mental Health Institute, University of Alberta, supervised by Dr. Jacqueline Cummine and Dr. Kyle Nash.
-My current research may be grouped into two themes: 1. cognitive, affective and decision neuroscience, where I apply different approaches of functional neuroimaging methods (fMRI, fcMRI, EEG) to investigate neural correlates of cognitive processes of learning, emotion-driven behavior, and decision-making; and 2. structural neuroimaging using DTI, surface/voxel based morphometry, and developing segmentation methods for fine-scale structures such as cranial nerve nuclei in the brainstem.
+My current research may be grouped into two themes: (a) cognitive, affective and decision neuroscience, where I apply different approaches of functional neuroimaging methods (fMRI, fcMRI, EEG) to investigate neural correlates of cognitive processes of learning, emotion-driven behavior, and decision-making; and (b) structural neuroimaging using DTI, morphometry methods, and developing segmentation methods for fine-scale structures such as cranial nerve nuclei in the brainstem.

-Before I finished my undergraduate from the University of Alberta with a BSc.
-Spec. in Psychology, I was in a clinical psychology program where I gained experience working with individuals with mental disorders in a psychotherapy setting.
+I finished my undergraduate from the University of Alberta with in Psychology (B.Sc.
+Spec.) in 2023.
+Before that, I was in a clinical psychology program where I gained experience working with individuals with mental disorders in a psychotherapy setting.
 This is where I developed a strong interest in sources of irrational thinking such as cognitive distortions, logical fallacies, and biases (both in abnormal and normal populations) that eventually directed my interest towards behavioural economics and the neuroscience behind decision-making.